itsw0lv3/itsw0lv3/README.md

 <details open>
 <summary> 🙇 About Me </summary>
-My name is Reece aka itswolv3.
+My name is Reece.
 I'm a Python and JavaScript Developer.
 My other interests are CyberSecurity, DevOps, Linux, Music, Art and Gaming.
 I love building computers and servers, learning new technologies and languages, playing music, testing out interesting Linux Distros, and having some shenanigans with my friends in games.
 </details>

 <details>